bviengineer/reactnd-project-myreads-starter/README.md

 The user interface for MyReads, was built using React and is part of the Udacity Front End Nanodegree, project work.
 A code base was provided and developed upon.

+# View Project
+* Clone the repository
+* Using your command prompt (CLI), navigate to the project directory
+* Install [node package manager (npm)](https://nodejs.org/en/).
+Note, npm is installed when node is installed.
+  * To determine if you already have node and npm installed, go to your command prompt and check the version:
+    * node -v
+    * npm -v
+    * If they both reutnr with a version number, they are installed, otherwise, please install node/npm.
+  * Run npm install to update the project with dependencies
+  * Run npm start and the page will automatically open in your default browser

 ## Credits
 [Maeva NAP Walkthrough](https://youtu.be/i6L2jLHV9j8) was instrumental during the development of this project.